You could write books on SQL Server reference and study material. Here are some of the ones I use.

 Still and always one of the best places to find out things about SQL Server.

 Probably some of the best free training out there.
+They are pretty old, but SQLSkills has added some Pluralsight references to updated training and removed some of the out of date stuff.
 You can also check out their MCM Pre-Reading List.
-Be forward this stuff is somewhat advanced.
+Be aware this stuff is somewhat advanced.
 Make sure you are at least somewhat familiar with the subject first or you could be watching the video over and over again before you gain much understanding.
-And some other web casts by SQL Skills.

 I like practice tests.
 Probably one of my favorite study aids.
 I do the test, and then study whatever I got wrong.
 Not just the answer to the question, but the whole subject.